andersblehr/JSONCache/README.md

-# DataCache
+# JSONCache

-DataCache is a thin layer on top of Core Data that seamlessly consumes, caches and produces JSON data.
+JSONCache is a thin layer on top of Core Data that seamlessly consumes, caches and produces JSON data.

 - Automatic mapping between `camelCase` and `snake_case`.